Eyeglass Frame Size Chart & Guide: Does frame size matter?

 - The bridge of the nose is too low.

-The bridge should fit comfortably on your nose when choosing the correct bridge width.
+When choosing the correct bridge width, the bridge should fit comfortably on your nose.
 This value should be lower if you have close-set eyes or desire a thin bridge.
 This value should be more significant if you have wide-set eyes or desire a broad bridge.

 Your nose’s position might help you decide which frame type is ideal for you.
 If your nose is on the upper side of your face, an eyeglass design with a bridge that is even with the brow line of the frame will appear most acceptable.
 A-frame with a lower bridge and curved brow line will better fit your features if your nose is a little lower on your face.